qemu/qemu/docs/system/arm/mps2.rst

 QEMU models the following FPGA images:

 ``mps2-an385``
-  Cortex-M3 as documented in ARM Application Note AN385 ``mps2-an386``
+  Cortex-M3 as documented in Arm Application Note AN385 ``mps2-an386``
-  Cortex-M4 as documented in ARM Application Note AN386 ``mps2-an500``
+  Cortex-M4 as documented in Arm Application Note AN386 ``mps2-an500``
-  Cortex-M7 as documented in ARM Application Note AN500 ``mps2-an511``
+  Cortex-M7 as documented in Arm Application Note AN500 ``mps2-an505``
-  Cortex-M3 'DesignStart' as documented in AN511
+  Cortex-M33 as documented in Arm Application Note AN505 ``mps2-an511``
-``mps2-an505``
-  Cortex-M33 as documented in ARM Application Note AN505 ``mps2-an521``
+  Cortex-M3 'DesignStart' as documented in Arm Application Note AN511 ``mps2-an521``
-  Dual Cortex-M33 as documented in Application Note AN521
+  Dual Cortex-M33 as documented in Arm Application Note AN521

 Differences between QEMU and real hardware: